nus-cs2113-AY2122S2/tp/docs/team/1szheng.md

 ## Reproduced [User Guide](../UserGuide.md) Contribution

-This section contains the reproduction of some of my contributions to the Developer Guide.
+This section contains the reproduction of some of my contributions to the User Guide.
 The hyperlinks have been reproduced for aesthetic purposes only and may not be operable.

 ### Features